-The BSc (Honours) Computer Games Development course is under the Computer Science Department (CS) and the management structure supporting the course is as follows:
+The BSc (Honours) Business Information Systems course is under the School of Computer Science and Engineering (CS&E) and the management structure supporting the course is as follows:

-- Dr Panagiotis Chountas, Course Leader, is responsible for day to day running and overall management of the course and development of the curriculum. - Dr Philip Trwoga, Head of School, holds academic responsibility for the course and other courses within the School Professor. - Jonathan Stockdale, Pro Vice-Chancellor and Head of the College of Design, Creative and Digital Industries, holds overall responsibility for the course, and for the other courses run by the College.
+- The Course Leader, is responsible for day to day running and overall management of the course and development of the curriculum. - The Head of School, holds academic responsibility for the course and other courses within the School Professor. - The Pro Vice-Chancellor and Head of the College of Design, Creative and Digital Industries, holds overall responsibility for the course, and for the other courses run by the College.